-The Rode NT-USB is an easier way to podcast
+The HyperX Quadcast is an easier way to podcast

-Whether you’ve been yearning to get a jumpstart on that “Which is better: Ketchup or mustard?” podcast idea or you already have a substantial following, the Rode NT-USB microphone is the best USB option for you.
-From shotgun mics to boom mics, and now to USB microphones, Rode is the brand that content creators can’t get enough of.
+Whether you’ve been yearning to get a jumpstart on that “Which is better: Ketchup or mustard?” podcast idea or you already have a substantial following, the HyperX Quadcast is the best USB microphone for you.
+While this is billed as a gaming mic, it has nifty features that bode well for ‘casters, too.

 If you want the best value, record with the CAD U37 USB Studio